Fluffernuttersandwich/Better7D2DbyFNS/README.md

 No guarantee that game/world save can still be played in, you might need to start a new game/world.

-C. For Super Ultrawide monitor users:
+D. A note for Super Ultrawide monitor users:

 I'm sorry, you won't want to hear this, I know you want to make full use of your beefy rig and awesome monitor, but this game hates playing even at "High" with 5120x1440 resolution.